GaloyMoney/blink/CONTRIBUTING.md

 #### Imported Library types

 In the places where we would like to work with types defined in imported libraries, we have two options.
 When we would like to use them directly, we can simply import them.
-If we would like to re-use a type to create our own types, we would re-import to get those types into our declaration files.
+If we would like to reuse a type to create our own types, we would re-import to get those types into our declaration files.

 For example, for a result type from the `lightning` library, we would import and re-use it like:
 ```